-I have 10 years of experience working therapeutically with individuals, couples and groups.
+I have over 20 years of experience working therapeutically with individuals, couples and groups.
 As a Counselling Psychologist, my experience spans a broad range of settings including the NHS, private mental health organisations, university therapy services and forensic institutions.

 I believe that the therapeutic relationship is key to understanding and unpacking your emotions and concerns.
 Working together we will unpack and consider how your issues started and through this understanding I will help you to accept and move on from your past and enable you to realise you have the power the choose how to live your life.
 As individuals, I understand we all have different needs and requirements and as such your therapy is tailored to your needs.
 This includes drawing upon a variety of different therapeutic approaches to inform my practice.

 Alongside my private practice I work as a Psychologist for the NHS, specialising in relational issues.
 Previously, I have provided assessment, training and consultancy to staff working with vulnerable children and worked with those experiencing sexual and identity issues, substance dependency and those displaying antisocial behaviours.

 I am registered with a number of private healthcare providers, including BUPA, AXA, Vitality, WPA, Aviva.
 Please contact me for further information.

 Making links between your past and how this influences your present.